Real Estate Commission Calculator — Canada

 More resources for Canadian agents

-Disclaimer: This calculator provides estimates for educational purposes only and does not constitute tax, legal, or financial advice.
+Disclaimer: This is an estimate based on rules published by the CRA.
+Verify with your accountant before making any filing or financial decision.
+The calculator provides estimates for educational purposes only and does not constitute tax, legal, or financial advice.
 Commission structures, tax rates, and fees vary based on individual circumstances.
-Consult a qualified accountant or tax professional for advice specific to your situation.
 Agent Runway assumes no liability for financial decisions based on these estimates.

 Want to track every deal automatically?

-Agent Runway logs each commission, calculates your split, and tells you exactly what to set aside.
+Agent Runway logs each commission, calculates your split, and estimates the tax portion.

 Stop guessing what you keep

-Agent Runway tracks every deal, calculates your split automatically, and tells you exactly what to set aside for taxes.
+Agent Runway tracks every deal, calculates your split automatically, and estimates the tax portion of each commission.
 No spreadsheets.
 No surprises.

 Want to understand the story behind Agent Runway?